tissoSmelly/CS429_IR_Final/README.md

 4. Data POSTED must follow JSON format as follows {"Query": "this is my example query", "K": 10}
 5. You will receive ranked results from the default index set in flask_app.py source code
 NOTE: JSON is case-sensitive

+I hope this all works on your system